Kim Hong-jip: Return to Joseon and political activities

-After returning to Joseon in 1882, Kim Hong-jip was re-appointed to the Joseon Dynasty because, at the time, the Joseon was confronted by many problems, including demanding trade from America and the aftermath of the Imo Incident.
-He finalized the Japan-Korea Treaty of 1882 with Japan and, using his diplomatic ability, was able to deny many of Japan's requirements, for which he was promoted to governor of Gyeonggi-do.
+After returning to Joseon in 1882, Kim was re-appointed to the Joseon Dynasty because, at the time, the Joseon was confronted by many problems, including demanding trade from America and the aftermath of the Imo Incident.
+He finalized the Japan-Korea Treaty of 1882 with Japan and, using his diplomatic ability, was able to deny many of Japan's requirements, for which he was promoted to governor of Gyeonggi Province.
 He also made many agreements with Britain, Germany and America.

-Hong-jip was then sent to Qing dynasty, Tientsin, for liberation of Heungseon Daewongun.
+Hong-jip was then sent to Qing dynasty, Tianjin, for liberation of Heungseon Daewongun.
 For the purpose of liberation, he persuaded and negotiated with Li Hongzhang, who was a head of that incident.
 In 1883, he served in many positions and became a practical head of foreign policy.
 He thought it was important for Joseon to cooperate with other nations for their own development.
 He also thought that Joseon should developed gradually, not radically.
 But his thought caused a hostility from a Confucian scholar, and even Heungseon Daewongun had a cynical attitude toward him.
-In 1884, when the Gapsin Coup occurred, Kim Hong-jip was appointed "Jwauijeong" and became an ambassador plenipotentiary, but he resigned because of the Japan-Korea Treaty of 1885.
+In 1884, when the Kapsin Coup occurred, Kim was appointed "Jwauijeong" and became an ambassador plenipotentiary, but he resigned because of the Japan-Korea Treaty of 1885.
 He was then demoted to a less important post, and he insisted on opening a port.
 He was re-appointed to Jwauijeong in 1887, but resigned shortly after because local Confucian scholars denounced him as a traitor.

-Kim Hong-jip cabinet
+Kim cabinet

 During the Donghak Peasant Revolution, Queen Min first asked for auxiliary troops to Qing dynasty, but Japan infiltrated Joseon using the Convention of Tientsin.
-Kim Hong-jip formed cabinets on four occasions to enlist the help of Japan from 1894 until 1896.
+Kim formed cabinets on four occasions to enlist the help of Japan from 1894 until 1896.

 The First Cabinet

 July 23, 1894, Japanese troops attacked Gyeongbokgung Palace and took over the armory to help Hong-jip's forces.
 Hong-jip organized the First Cabinet and became the prime minister.
-He brought back Heungseon Daewongun from Qing, then proceeded with the Gabo Reform.
+He brought back Heungseon Daewongun from Qing, then proceeded with the Kabo Reform.
 He set up an organization for reform,'Gungukkimucheo', and became a governor of that organization.
-During the Gabo Reform, his cabinet abolished Gwageo, which was Joseon's imperial examination.
+During the Kabo Reform, his cabinet abolished Gwageo, which was Joseon's imperial examination.
 Also, they reformed the monetary system, government system, and the weights and measures system.